kintone-labs/ios-sdk/README.md

 This program is available under Apache license.
 See the LICENSE file for more info.

 ## Third party programs
 This program includes third party programs.
-See ThirdPartyProgramsList.txt file for detail.
+See detail at ThirdPartyProgramsList folder.